GoogleCloudPlatform/ramble/lib/ramble/docs/dev_guides/modifier_dev_guide.rst

 the application of these patterns, you could write one modifier to apply all of the changes, or encapsulate a smaller set of changes into many modifiers.

-Some of the information you need to gather before writing your modifier includes:
+Some of the information you need to gather before writing your modifier include:

 #.
 Commands you need to execute as part of your changes
 #.
 Environment variables that need to be changed (set, appended, prepended, or unset)